taslanidis/GEIA/README.md

 ## Project Structure
 - `scripts/jobs/`: Contains SLURM job scripts
 - `scripts/bashscripts/`: Contains bash execution scripts
-- `LLM_instruct_masking/`: Extension for training data leakage analysis
+- `LLM_instruct_masking/`: Folder for masking and alternative sentences generation  with LLM reasoners
-- `logs/`: Storage for leakage analysis results

 ## Notes
 - All SLURM jobs are designed to run on a cluster environment